-In order to get a divorce in North Carolina, the court only requires that the couple has lived apart for at least 12 months without the need to show proof of the separation.
-The only information needed is the date when the couple started living apart and that at least one party in the marriage intends the separation to be permanent.
+In order to get a divorce in North Carolina, the court only requires two things: 1) that the couple has lived apart for at least 12 months without the need to show proof of the separation and 2) that at least one party to the divorce has lived in NC for at least 6 months prior to filing the divorce complaint.
+The only information needed to show separation is the date when the couple started living apart and that at least one party in the marriage intends the separation to be permanent.

-The marriage must have not resumed during the 12-month separation period.
+The marriage must not have resumed during the 12-month separation period.
 If the court finds out that the marriage has resumed within the separation period, the time will be reset to another 12 months in order to obtain a divorce.
-The complaint for divorce is usually granted in less than 60 days depending on the county where the divorce is filed.

 Immediate filing for divorce is not a requirement in North Carolina, and you may want to remain married while being separated due to beneficial reasons such as social security and health insurance.
 Our team of experienced attorneys can help you determine the proper timing for filing the divorce in such a way that your rights are protected.

 Can I file for Absolute Divorce Without an Attorney?

 Yes, you can file for divorce without an attorney, but you may not want to do it alone.
 You can view an example packet here.
 It’s best to consult with an NC divorce lawyer.
 If you’ve been served with divorce papers or a divorce complaint and you’re concerned about whether your rights are protected or waived, contact us right away to schedule a consultation.

 Remember, that a divorce judgment voids all claims for alimony and equitable distribution.
 This means that once the court grants your divorce, you cannot go back and ask the court to provide you with support or to divide your property or debt.
 You can resolve these types of issues in a separation agreement even during the one-year waiting period.

 Requirements for Absolute Divorce